Noah Lomax Fund

 Noah Lomax was 15 when he sadly died at the beginning of August 2018.
 Noah was a Sheffield young man, was autistic and had struggled with this and his mental health for many years.

-He was a very proud young gay man who fought for LGBT+ rights.
+He was a very proud young gay man who fought for LGBTQ+ rights.

-Towards the end of 2018, Noah’s family approached SAYiT, and together we set up the SAYiT Noah Lomax Fund to support the mental health of young LGBT+ people in Sheffield and the surrounding area, providing counselling and a hardship fund.
+Towards the end of 2018, Noah’s family approached SAYiT, and together we set up the SAYiT Noah Lomax Fund to support the mental health of LGBTQ+ young people (who are part of SAYiT) in Sheffield and the surrounding area, providing access to counselling and a hardship fund.

 The fund has been up and running since early 2019 and is managed by SAYiT.